StudyingAlpha/LoSS-Menu/README_EN.md

 Default contents:

 {

   "times_changeUnlocked": false,

   "vanillaUnlocked": false

 }

-This file is automatically updated when the /worldmode command or FTB quest commands are executed.
+This file is automatically updated when the /worldmode command are executed.
 Players do not need to edit it manually.

 Template Preparation
 --------